chjfth/bookcode-misc/cuda-shane-cook-2012/readme.txt

 	[CUDA2012] MK - CUDA Programming, by Shane Cook (2012).pdf

-No official source archive provided by the author.
+No official source archive provided by the book author.

 The reader must cherry pick the source code lines from the book, and create CUDA .vcxproj-s by himself.